TedHusted/awake/awake.md/awake.md

 Phoebe: What would Titan do that we have not already done?

 Idisi: Unclear.
-Over the last hundred years, we have carefully managed encounters to make our presence better known  Their governments now freely admit that a subset of UAPs may be examples of non-human technology.
+Over the last hundred years, we have carefully managed encounters to make our presence better known.
+Their governments now freely admit that a subset of UAPs may be examples of non-human technology.
 We have been steadily uplifting Terran technology world-wide.

 Phoebe: Along with secretly funding many fictional accounts of Terrans and aliens working together against a common enemy.